-Parties are aware that Bank consolidates information for risk management process including reporting to UniCredit Group companies (when such companies act as shareholders) and that reporting obligations towards authorities are ensured by the banks including MiFID, tax and other requirements covered by applicable rules and regulations.
+Parties are aware that Bank consolidates information for risk management process including reporting (when such companies act as shareholders) and that reporting obligations towards authorities are ensured by the banks including MiFID, tax and other requirements covered by applicable rules and regulations.

-To provide detailed and insightful information on the execution results and quality achieved, the Bank annually produces and publishes a report on the top five brokers in terms of execution volume and on the quality of execution of orders (hereinafter also "RTS28 report").
+To provide detailed and insightful information on the execution results and quality achieved, the Bank annually produces and publishes a report on the top five brokers in terms of execution volume and on the quality of execution of orders (hereinafter also "RTS28 report"5).

-According to above requirements, the Bank determines the relative importance of the best execution factors mentioned (the combination of the price of the financial instrument and the order execution costs, so called "Total Consideration" and the probability of execution and settlement), taking into account the following criteria:
+According to above requirements, UCI determines the relative importance of the Best Execution factors mentioned (the combination of the price of the financial instrument and the order execution costs, so called "Total Consideration" and the probability of execution and settlement), taking into account the following criteria: